Skip to main content

 For users currently utilizing crystal or clay substrates, we recommend evaluating an activated carbon additive as a technical upgrade rather than a total substrate replacement.

-Can I switch my cat from crystal cat litter to activated carbon additive?
+Can I mix crystal cat litter with activated carbon additive?